Arb-Stylus/create-stylus/CONTRIBUTING.md

-# Welcome to scaffold-stylus-dapp Contributing Guide
+# Welcome to Scaffold-Stylus Contributing Guide

-Thank you for investing your time in contributing to scaffold-stylus-dapp!
+Thank you for investing your time in contributing to Scaffold-Stylus!

 This guide aims to provide an overview of the contribution workflow to help us make the contribution process effective for everyone involved.

 ## About the Project

-scaffold-stylus-dapp is a minimal and forkable repo providing builders with a starter kit to build decentralized applications on Ethereum.
+Scaffold-Stylus is a minimal and forkable repo providing builders with a starter kit to build decentralized applications on Ethereum.

 Read the [README](README.md) to get an overview of the project.

 ### Vision

-The goal of scaffold-stylus-dapp is to provide the primary building blocks for a decentralized application.
+The goal of Scaffold-Stylus is to provide the primary building blocks for a decentralized application.

 The repo can be forked to include integrations and more features, but we want to keep the master branch simple and minimal.